40-Question Social Media Agency Evaluation Checklist

 25% weight

-Assess whether work gets done by experienced in-house teams or outsourced to contractors.
-Poor team structure leads to inconsistent quality and hidden costs for premium creative work.
+Assesses whether work gets done by experienced in-house teams or outsourced to freelancers.
+Weak team structure produces inconsistent quality and hidden costs whenever custom creative is needed.

 Sample Questions

-• Can they provide names and roles of specific team members who will work on your account?
+• Can they provide names and roles of specific team members who'll work on your account?

-• What percentage of their team are full-time employees vs. contractors (look for 80%+ full-time)?
+• What percentage of their team are full-time employees versus contractors (a healthy ratio is typically above 80 percent in-house)?

-• Do they have written protocols for 2-hour response times during business hours with clear escalation trees?
+• Do they have written protocols for response times inside two hours during business hours, with named escalation contacts?

-• Can they demonstrate scalable content production processes if you need to double volume in month 6?
+• Can they demonstrate scalable content production processes if you need to double volume in month six?

 • Do they have crisis management procedures with specific timelines and real examples of managing client reputation issues?

-• What project management tools do they use (Monday.com, Asana) and how do they ensure accountability?
+• What project management tools do they use (Monday.com, Asana, Notion), and how do they ensure accountability?

-• Can they handle content compliance for regulated industries like healthcare (HIPAA) or finance (SOX)?
+• Can they handle content compliance for regulated industries like healthcare (HIPAA) or financial services (FINRA)?

 Platform Expertise and Content Strategy